struggzard/sample-camel/README.md

 # sample-camel
-A basic sample of the Apace Camel routes
+A basic sample of the Apache Camel routes